timhedge-outsystems/nfc_mabs10/README.md

 A ndef-mime event occurs when a `Ndef.TNF_MIME_MEDIA` tag is read and matches the specified MIME type.

 This function can be called multiple times to register different MIME types.
-You should use the *same* handler for all MIME messages.
+You should use the _same_ handler for all MIME messages.

     nfc.addMimeTypeListener("text/json", *onNfc*, success, failure);
     nfc.addMimeTypeListener("text/demo", *onNfc*, success, failure);

 On Android, MIME types for filtering should always be lower case.
-(See [IntentFilter.addDataType()](http://developer.android.com/reference/android/content/IntentFilter.html#addDataType\(java.lang.String\)))
+(See [IntentFilter.addDataType()](<http://developer.android.com/reference/android/content/IntentFilter.html#addDataType(java.lang.String)>))

 ### Supported Platforms

 - Android
-- BlackBerry 7

 ## nfc.removeMimeTypeListener